 Praise Bee working with the Church of England

-The Bishop of Shrewsbury, The Rt Revd Mark Rylands, loading bee pupae into the new design bee nest in his garden last year, kindly donated by RAF Shawbury.
+The Bishop of Shrewsbury, The Rt Revd Mark Rylands (below left) in his garden, loading bee pupae into the new design bee nest, kindly donated by RAF Shawbury.

 Our new Mason Bee research wildflower meadows at Harper Adams

 We now have sown two of our three Mason bee wildflower meadows at Harper Adams University.

 As a plantsman, I have chosen different wildflower species to suit the soil types at Harper Adams.
 The first light soil mix of 'Bridgnorth Series' sandy soils is what we past students used to call 'The Prairie'.
 It is located on the Natural England plots, just above the CERC crop trials ground.
 You can see a number of 'volunteer' plants coming through from pre-use of this site but I plan to rogue these out this coming year as my species germinate and come through the grass sward.

 The second shot (on the right) is taken alongside the newly constructed farm buildings at Harper on a medium to heavy clay loam soil type and again I have chosen different wildflowers that prefer these conditions.